Avatar Based Discharge Education for patients with ACS

 Presentations for Acute Coronary Syndrome (ACS) are common in people previously hospitalized for coronary heart disease (CHD).
 Secondary prevention is recommended for all patients to reduce their risk of another cardiovascular event and prolong survival, however participation in cardiac rehabilitation and knowledge of risk factors is poor in this population.

-The aims of the project are to evaluate the effectiveness of avatar-based discharge education on CHD knowledge, clinical outcomes and modifiable cardiac risk factors, and to explore the acceptability of and engagement with the app from the consumer’s perspective.
+The study evaluates the effectiveness of this avatar-based discharge education app on CHD knowledge, clinical outcomes and modifiable cardiac risk factors.
+Costs, satisfaction and engagement are also evaluated.

 Tiffany Ellis (SOLVE-CHD PhD student) was able to secure funding for this project through the Western Sydney Local Health District (WSLHD) Allied Health Kickstarter Research Grant.